‘Superman’ - Review

 The discourse around James Gunn's Superman has invited a lot of debate over one particular reading: that the film is an allegory for Palestine.
 But the real question isn't whether the film reads as anti-Israel or even if Gunn intended for the film to be this way.
 It's why audiences are seeing Palestine so clearly in this story about an alien in a cape.

-The film starts with Superman having stopped fictional Boravia from invading neighboring Jarhanpur.
-Boravia has a sophisticated and heavily armed military through US support while Jarhanpur is "a poor nation that can do little to defend itself."
-The visual language hints to Gaza: a desert environment with citizens in vaguely middle eastern clothing, civilians fighting back with sticks and rocks while soldiers point rifles from behind a metal border fence.
-The Boravian leader even physically resembles Netanyahu, and the conflict is explicitly shown as a settler-colonial project aiming to displace the indigenous Jarhanpurians.
+The film opens with Superman stopping fictional Boravia from invading neighboring Jarhanpur.
+Boravia has sophisticated, heavily armed military through US support.
+Jarhanpur?
+"A poor nation that can do little to defend itself."
+The visuals scream Gaza.
+Desert environment.
+Citizens in Middle Eastern clothing.
+Civilians fight back with sticks and rocks while soldiers point rifles from behind metal border fences.
+The Boravian leader looks like Netanyahu.
+The conflict explicitly shows settler-colonial displacement of indigenous Jarhanpurians.
 This isn't subtle.
-It's objectively pro-Palestinian, even if accidentally so.
+It's objectively pro-Palestinian, even if accidental.

 Superman creators Jerry Siegel and Joe Shuster were Jewish immigrants who came up with the character at the height of fascism.
 They built Superman to punch up, not down.
 To protect the displaced against their oppressors.
 The character has always been most compelling when positioned against genocidal violence, and the Palestinian struggle represents the clearest current example of that violence.

 Whether or not Gunn intended to comment on Gaza, audiences hungry for representations of justice naturally gravitate toward stories about powerful heroes standing up for the oppressed.
-If that leads them to see Superman as a Palestine solidarity superhero, that's not “reaching.”
-It's a valid interpretation of what being a hero means in 2025.
+If that leads them to see Superman as a Palestine solidarity superhero, maybe that can be seen as “reaching.”
+But more importantly, it's a valid interpretation of what being a hero means in 2025.

 It’s so easy to insert our world into Superman because we are exhausted by our own powerlessness.
 Every day we scroll through footage of human rights violations, watch protests get ignored, and donate to fundraisers that can't keep up with destruction.
 We know exactly what's wrong and who's suffering but there’s nothing we can do about it.
 We turn to superheroes because we're begging for some sort of savior who can actually make a difference.
 Someone who doesn't have to work through bureaucracy in a political system that continues to fail us on a global scale.
 Someone who can just fly over there and make it stop.
 Someone with the ability to actually do something when you see people dying.